frishkorn/timeClock/README.md

 To start a timer press SELECT.
 The back-light will change to red notifying you the timer is running.
 The project title, start time, and date will be logged to the SD card using a CSV file format.
 Pressing SELECT again will stop the timer.
 Project title, stop time, date, and elapsed timer will be logged to the SD card.
 Time in log file is in 24-hour format.
 To view the Elapsed Timer Screen while timer is running, press the RIGHT button at any time.
 Elapsed Timer Screen will be displayed for 5 seconds and return to the Main Screen.
 Timer can run a maximum of 99 hours, 59 minutes, and 59 seconds.
 It will automatically stop at this point and log the date and time to the SD card.

+While the timer is active, a 15 minute interval will flash.
+The screen will blink 3 times to capture the attention of the user.
+Then the screen will blink the number of times the 15 minute interval has passed.
+Once timer has stopped the interval flash will reset.
+This is to give the user an idea of how much time has passed without reaching up to press the RIGHT button.

 To select between 12/24 time format, on Main Screen press RIGHT button.

 Device records a Heartbeat to memory every 5 seconds, in case of loss of power.
 When a new log file is created, the heartbeat will be time-stamped at the top of the log file.